Case Notes - Short Right Leg Syndrome, Simon Crittenden

 Two layer (3mm) lift completely un-noticeable when first inserted.
 Three layer (4.5mm) could just detect slight elevation/kick up right hip.
 I go with the latter.
 Later will get someone with a good eye to assess hip heights at the ASIS to determine if further height increase warranted.
 While I do not have a high degree of anterior rotation at the left hip due to daily rehab exercises for the low back injury, there is some which is expected to normalise/back-off with the influence of the right heel lift.
-This changes functional left leg length (making it slightly longer), hence, the possibility for needing to increase the thickness of the right heel lift as the structure changes and adapts.
+This change from a position of anterior rotation to level changes functional left leg length...making it slightly longer.
+Hence, the possibility exists to increase the thickness of the right heel lift as the structure changes and adapts over time.

 Fitting a heel lift for SRLS is more trial and error than a rigorous science.
 Every body's structure and it's condition is unique.
 Wearing a heel lift for the first time can cause discomfort as weight shifts from the long to short leg...common for slight aches and pains to occur in the leg using the heel lift due to increased load on that leg.
 It may take a few days for the leg to get used to it.
 Some with lower back issues may experience sharp pain.
 If so, stop using it immediately and consider fitting a thinner one instead.

 In my case I started with a 3mm height under right foot and literally could not feel it.
 Increasing the height to 4.5mm could just feel a slight kick or elevation at the right hip.
 I continued with this height with very good results.
-After two weeks progressed to 6mm trying for better result and because the left hip was still elevated over the right.
-By the end of the day which included several hours yard work and a leasurely stroll with the dog in the forest, I was getting the very niggles about my sacrum that inspired me to use the heel lift in the first place.
-Healy Resonance Chakra assessment the next morning registered low readings across the three lower Chakras whereas previously with the 4.5mm lift high readings consistently obtained.
+After two weeks progressed to 6mm trying for better result and because the left hip was still elevated over the right in the Frontal plane.
+By the end of the day which included several hours yard work and a leisurely stroll with the dog in the forest, I was getting the very niggles about my sacrum that inspired me to use the heel lift in the first place.
+Healy Resonance Chakra assessment the next morning registered low readings across the three lower Chakras whereas previously with the 4.5mm lift high readings were consistently obtained.
 I have reverted back to the lower 4.5mm heel lift again.

 I will give it more time before considering a changed height adjustment to my leg length to accommodate functional postural changes that occur.
 Young subject's bodies change rapidly in matter of weeks and older cases can take many months.